safirex/imageViewer/README.md

 # imageViewer
-A simple and basic image viewer with minimal fonctionnality and performance cost developped in java and javaFX.<br>Works for followed file extensions:
+A lightweight image viewer with minimal fonctionnality and performance cost developped in java and javaFX.<br>Works for followed file extensions:
 * JPEG
 * PNG
 * BMP